'White House, Inc.' Author: Trump's Businesses Offer 'A Million Potential Conflicts'

 On whether or not Trump is a billionaire

 Yes, Trump is a billionaire. ...
 If you go through his assets and you look at what he owns and you look at the income that they throw off and you look at the value of other similarly traded assets, it's just a math equation.
-You get to the end and you find that he's worth $2.5 billion dollars.
+You get to the end, and you find that he's worth $2.5 billion.
 It's nowhere near what Trump says he's worth.
-He'd like to imagine he's worth $10 billion dollars or something like that.
-But it's also not true what his critics say that he's broke or that he's never made a dollar in his life.
+He'd like to imagine he's worth $10 billion or something like that.
+But it's also not true what his critics say, that he's broke or that he's never made a dollar in his life.
 It's just an example of liberals doing what they get frustrated about conservatives doing, which is not looking at the facts and adding up the numbers and just going with what the data says.
 And if you look at his business, what the data says is that he's a billionaire, but not ... as rich as he claims.

 On what government officials with business interests must disclose for potential conflicts